-CATIE statement on the use of antiretroviral treatment (ART) and an undetectable viral load to prevent the sexual transmission of HIV
+CATIE statement on the use of antiretroviral treatment (ART) to maintain an undetectable viral load to prevent the sexual transmission of HIV

 Over the past several years the HIV prevention toolbox has expanded significantly.
 This is due to a rapid growth in our knowledge of effective approaches that help prevent the transmission of HIV.
 However, to maximize the impact on the HIV epidemic, we must effectively increase awareness, uptake and proper use of these approaches.